Event Cleaning

 Introduction to Event Cleaning

 The physics objects that are used in ATLAS, those that ultimately result from the collisions, are reconstructed at varying levels of quality.
-There are software tools that determine, after event collection, the quality of the object (i.e., the level of quality at which the object is detected).
-There are many effects that influence the quality of an object, including but not limited to the trustworthiness of the object’s identification and whether or not any detector subsystems had experienced any issues that affected their performance during object detection.
+There are software tools that determine, after event collection, the quality of the object.
+There are many effects that influence the quality of an object, including the trustworthiness of the object’s identification and whether any detector subsystems experienced any issues that affected their performance during object detection.

 For a data analysis, it is important to skip events with objects of quality that is too poor to trust.

 A good example of objects that have a quality assessment is hadronic jets (we will learn more about jets later in the tutorial).
-Jets can be reconstructed from a primary vertex from which the beam of ionizing radiation originated.
-Like electrons and muons, the trustworthiness of identifying a jet is noted by its “working point”, which spans from loose to medium to tight, each indicating progressively stricter requirements.
+Jet reconstruction uses considerable information from the calorimeter, which means that “bad” jets might originate from noise in the calorimeter, from beam backgrounds (e.g. the beams scraping against collimators upstream in the LHC), or from cosmic rays, for example.
+Like electrons and muons, the trustworthiness of an identified jet is noted by its “working point”, which spans from loose to medium to tight, each indicating progressively stricter requirements.
+While for leptons these working points usually indicate our confidence that the candidate object corresponds to a true lepton, as opposed to a hadron or some other particle, for jets the working point usually indicates our confidence that the jet is really from a proton-proton collision.
+You can read more about jet cleaning here.

 Add Event Cleaning to your Job

-The default event cleaning that the CP Algorithms handles is the removal of events that contain jets with no primary vertex and/or are of loose quality.
+The default event cleaning that the CP Algorithms handles is the removal of events that do not contain a primary vertex or have jets that fail loose quality cuts.
 To include this event cleaning in our job, add the following lines to the config.yaml file:

 # Apply common event quality requirements